vouch/vouch-proxy/README.md

 Code contributions should..

 - include unit tests and in some cases end-to-end tests
+- include an entry at the top of CHANGELOG.md in the **Unreleased** section
 - be formatted with `go fmt`, checked with `go vet` and other common go tools
 - not break existing setups without a clear reason (usually security related)
 - and generally be discussed beforehand in a GitHub issue